California utility proactively cuts power because of weather

-SAN FRANCISCO — Pacific Gas & Electric cut power Saturday to about 1,600 customers in Northern California to reduce risk of wildfires amid windy, dry and warming weather conditions that raised the year’s first red flag warnings.

-The utility said it began cutting power at 6 a.m. to portions of Napa, Solano and Yolo counties, an area northeast of the San Francisco Bay region.
-The company also announced in advance that it may have to cut power to 30,000 customers in Butte, Yuba, Nevada, El Dorado and Placer counties.
+Electricity was turned off around 6 a.m. to 1,600 customers in parts Napa, Solano and Yolo counties.
+Just as that shutdown was called off, the utility warned 27,000 customers in Butte, Yuba, Nevada, El Dorado and Placer counties that their power would be cut from 9 p.m. through Sunday morning.

+The end of the earlier shutdown was announced around 4 p.m., and the utility said power would be restored in those areas as soon as crews finished checking lines for any weather-related damage.

 Conditions ripe for fire — winds, low humidity, dry vegetation and heat — were expected to last into Sunday.
-The National Weather Service said a station north of Sonoma reported gusts to 50 mph (80 kph) Saturday.
+The National Weather Service office reported a 71 mph (114 kph) gust on one peak in the region.

+A fire that erupted late in the day in Yolo County was estimated at 100 acres; firefighters halted the spread of another after 25 acres burned northeast of Calistoga in Napa County.
+The causes were not immediately known.

 But there has been opposition from customers who rely on electrically powered life-support equipment as well as businesses that have had to shut down for lack of power.